jundalisay/superb/content/en/research/mohammad/quran/sura-026a.md

 196. And
 it is in the scriptures of the ancients.
-197. Is it not a sign for them that the scholars of the Children of Israel recognized it?
+197. Is it not a sign for them that the scholars of the Jews recognized it?
 198. Had We revealed it to one of the foreign- ers.
 199. And he had recited it to them, they still